-Asked what he will do if the City demolishes his shack, he said, “I have nowhere to go … Since I came in South Africa I have been staying here in Imizamo Yethu and this is my own shack.”
+Asked what he would do if the City demolishes his shack, he said, “I have nowhere to go … Since I came in South Africa I have been staying here in Imizamo Yethu and this is my own shack.”
 He thinks the City should have re-blocked long ago, before the fire incident.

-Pierrinne Leukes, spokesperson for Executive Mayor Patricia de Lille said that foreign nationals would be treated equally and assured GroundUp that everyone who had been registered would be accommodated.
+Pierrinne Leukes, spokesperson for Mayor Patricia de Lille said that foreign nationals would be treated equally and assured GroundUp that everyone who had been registered would be accommodated.

 She said, “The city has already registered 2,086 affected residents, and emergency kits will be given to all of them.”